loverso-smartthings/rayzurbock-SmartThings-BigTalker/README.md

 # More Details
 Have you ever wanted a talking house?
 Now you can!
 With my Big Talker SmartApp ( http://github.com/rayzurbock/SmartThings-BigTalker )

-When SmartThings is paired with a compatible audio device (such as a Sonos, Ubi or VLC Thing ( http://community.smartthings.com/t/vlc-thing-a-poor-mans-sonos/5433 )) and Big Talker SmartApp, your house can say what you want it to say when events occur.
+When SmartThings is paired with a compatible audio device (such as a Sonos, Ubi, LANnouncer(http://www.keybounce.com/LANdroidHowTo/LANdroid.html) or VLC Thing( http://community.smartthings.com/t/vlc-thing-a-poor-mans-sonos/5433 )) and Big Talker SmartApp, your house can say what you want it to say when events occur.

 Currently supported events: